-Past actions affecting grouper fisheries are summarized in Section 1.4.
-The following list identifies more recent actions (Note actions taken prior to Amendment 30B are described in detail in that amendment (GMFMC 2008b) and incorporated here by reference).
-Amendment 30B was approved by the Secretary in January 2009 and a final rule has published (effective May 18, 2009), except for the "Edges" portion for area closures, which was effective June 24, 2009.
-The purpose of the amendment is to end overfishing of gag, revise red grouper management measures as a result changes in the stock condition, establish annual catch limits and AMs for gag and red grouper, manage shallow-water grouper to achieve optimum yield, and improve the effectiveness of federal management measures.
-In addition, Amendment 30B established management targets and thresholds for gag consistent with the requirements of the SFA, set the gag and red grouper TAC, and established interim allocations for the commercial and recreational gag and red grouper fisheries.
+Cumulative effects to the reef fish fishery have been analyzed in Amendments 30A (GMFMC 2008a), 30B (GMFMC 2008b), 31 (GMFMC 2009), and 32 (GMFMC 2011b) and are incorporated here by reference.
+Additional past pertinent actions affecting grouper fisheries are summarized in Section 1.4.
+The following description is of more recent actions (Note actions taken prior to Amendment 30B are described in detail in that amendment (GMFMC 2008b) and incorporated here by reference).
+Amendment 30B was approved by the Secretary in January 2009 and a final rule published (effective May 18, 2009), except for the "Edges" portion for area closures, which was effective June 24, 2009.
+The purpose of the amendment was to end overfishing of gag, revise red grouper management measures as a result changes in the stock condition, establish annual catch limits and AMs for gag and red grouper, manage shallow-water grouper to achieve optimum yield, and improve the effectiveness of federal management measures.
+In addition, Amendment 30B established management targets and thresholds for gag consistent with the requirements of the Sustainable Fisheries Act of 1996 (GMFMC 1999b), set the gag and red grouper TAC, and established interim allocations for the commercial and recreational gag and red grouper fisheries.
 Because regulations ending overfishing for gag were not expected to be implemented by January 1, 2009, the Council requested NMFS develop an interim rule to put in place such regulations for the 2009 fishing year.
 This interim rule published December 2, 2008, and was effective January 1, 2009.
 An emergency rule was requested by the Council restricting the bottom longline component of the reef fish fishery in the eastern Gulf to fishing outside of 50 fathoms until the deepwater grouper and tilefish quotas are filled.
-The quotas were filled in June 2009, at which point, the reef fish bottom longline component of the fishery was closed.
+The guotas were filled in June 2009, at which point, the reef fish bottom longline component of the fishery was closed.
 The rule was effective May 18, 2009.
 Amendment 29 to the Reef Fish FMP was approved by the Secretary July 2009.
 This amendment establishes a grouper and tilefish individual fishing quota program for the commercial reef fish fishery.
 An interim rule to implement gag regulations by January 1, 2011, was requested by the Council to reduce gag overfishing.
 These measures included reducing the gag commercial quota to 100,000 pounds and closing the recreational sector.
 Another interim rule to implement gag regulations by June 1, 2011, was requested by the Council to reduce gag overfishing.
 Measures were based on a revised assessment update and allowed for a gag commercial quota of 430,000 pounds and a September 16-November 15 recreational fishing season.
+Amendment 32 was effective on March 12, 2012 and implemented the following: